SenseNet/sensenet/docs/web-token-authentication.md

 **_Audience, Issuer, Subject_**: environment constants to include in the token (further information at the end of the Token Authentication Protocol part)
 **_AccessLifeTimeInMinutes_**: the time span within the access token is valid from its creation
 **_RefreshLifeTimeInMinutes_**: the time span within the refresh token is valid from its creation
-**_ClockSkewInMinutes_**: the possible maximum difference in actual times between to servers
+**_ClockSkewInMinutes_**: the possible maximum difference in actual times between servers

 ## Web Token Authentication Protocol ##
 ### Protocol overview ###

 The token authentication needs a username and password pair for its first move.
 After it was given and the user was successfully identified, the service generates an access token and a refresh token and sends it to the client.
 The client can use the access token to get to the content allowed only for authenticated users.
 Every token has its expiration time, so when the access token is expired the client cannot access protected content.
-The same applies after a client issued a successful logout request.
 The client has to use the refresh token to obtain a new access token.
 When it is received, the client can use it to access content again.
 The refresh token could be expired too.
 In that case the client has to re-authenticate with a username and password and regain access to protected content.

 ### Protocol use cases in detail ###